 Unfortunately, not all chiropractors are the same.
 Here is a whitepaper that highlights what you should ask any chiropractor to ensure you are getting exceptional care.

 Direct Primary Care

 With my first practice, I was In-Network with all the insurances and I would be paid for 30 minutes of treatments.
 However, when I moved to New York, the insurances would no longer pay for the treatment I provided.
-I also began to realize how many hours a week I spent on the phone with insurance companies, or submitting appeals to get paid for what my patient's needed.
+I also began to realize how many hours a week I spent on the phone with insurance companies, or submitting appeals to get paid for what my patient’s needed.
 There had to be a better way.
-That is when I found out about Direct Primary Care (DPC), a plan for treatment that decreased the cost to the patient while eliminating the overhead and middle men of insurance.
+And that is when I found out about Direct Primary Care (DPC), a plan for treatment that decreased the cost to the patient while eliminating the overhead and middle men of insurance.
 With deductibles increasing and out of pocket expenses going up, I truly believe the Direct Primary Care will be the future of medicine.